UP | HOME

 6. But land is necessary in order to be productive (because it’s one of the three factors of production: land, labor, and capital).

-7. In order for everybody to have an equal right to be productive4, everybody must have an equal right to land.
+7. For everybody to have an equal right to be productive4, everybody must have an equal right to land.

 8. In order to have a free-market economy, everybody must have an equal right to be productive4, otherwise the economy is anti-free-market.